thehui87/Learning-Godot/tutorial_gdscript_efficiently.md

 public final void do_something() {

-	SomeClass instance = new SomeClass(); //created as reference use_class(instance) //pass as reference
+	SomeClass instance = new SomeClass(); //created as reference use_class(instance); //pass as reference
-	//garbage collector will get rid of it when not in use and freeze your game randomly }
+	//garbage collector will get rid of it when not in
+	//use and freeze your game randomly for a second
+}
 ```